-- ≥ 3.
-As far as life insurance is concerned this Directive shall apply to the following: < - - (ai) life assurance in insurance in that is to say, the class of assurance which comprises, in particular, assurance on survival to a stipulated age only, assurance on death only, assurance on survival to a stipulated age or on earlier death, life assurance with return of premiums, marriage assurance, birth assurance; - (bii) annuities; - (eiii) supplementary insurance wunderwritten in addition to life insurance carried on by life assurance undertakings, that is to say, in particular, insurance against personal injury including incapacity for employment, insurance against death resulting from an accident and insurance against disability resulting from an accident or sickness; where
+- \boxtimes 3.
+As far as life insurance is concerned this Directive shall apply to the following: \bigotimes - (a) \pm the following kinds of assurance \boxtimes life insurance activities \bigotimes where they are on a contractual basis: - $(\underline{ai}) \quad \text{life assurance} \boxtimes \text{ insurance} \boxtimes \text{ , } \underbrace{\text{that is to say, the class of assurance}}{\text{which comprises, in particular, assurance on survival to a stipulated age only, assurance on death only, assurance on survival to a stipulated age or on earlier death, life assurance with return of premiums, marriage assurance, birth assurance;}$ - (bii) annuities; - (eiii) supplementary insurance ⊠ underwritten in addition to life insurance ⊠ carried on by life assurance undertakings, that is to say, in particular, insurance against personal injury including incapacity for employment, insurance against death resulting from an accident and insurance against disability resulting from an accident or sickness, where these various kinds of insurance are underwritten in addition to life assurance;

-- these various kinds of insurance are underwritten in addition to life assurance; - (div) the type of $\boxtimes$ permanent health $\boxtimes$ insurance $\boxtimes$ not subject to cancellation currently $\boxtimes$ existing in Ireland and the United Kingdom known as permanent health insurance not subject to cancellation; - (b) \( \frac{2}{2} \) the following operations, where they are on a contractual basis, in so far as they are subject to supervision by the \( \frac{administrative}{administrative} \) authorities responsible for the supervision of private insurance: - (ai) tontines ⊠ operations ⊠ whereby associations of subscribers are set up with a view to jointly capitalising their contributions and subsequently distributing the assets thus accumulated among the survivors or among the beneficiaries of the deceased ⊠ (tontines) ⊠; - (bii) capital redemption operations based on actuarial calculation whereby, in return for single or periodic payments agreed in advance, commitments of specified duration and amount are undertaken; - (eiii) management of group pension funds, i.e. operations consisting, for the undertaking concerned, in managing ⇒ comprising ⇔ the ⊠ management of ⊠ investments, and in particular the assets representing the reserves of bodies that effect payments on death or survival or in the event of discontinuance or curtailment of activity; - (div) the operations referred to in point (eiii) where they are accompanied by insurance covering either conservation of capital or payment of a minimum interest; - (ev) the operations carried out by assurance ☑ life insurance ☑ undertakings such as those referred to in Chapter 1, Title 4 of Book IV of the French "Code des assurances". - 2. (c) ⊕operations relating to the length of human life which are prescribed by or provided for in social insurance legislation, when ⊠ in so far as ⊠ they are effected or managed ⊠ by life insurance undertakings ⊠ at their own risk by assurance undertakings in accordance with the laws of a Member State.
+- $(\underline{\operatorname{div}})$ the type of \boxtimes permanent health \boxtimes insurance \boxtimes not subject to cancellation currently \boxtimes existing in Ireland and the United Kingdom known as permanent health insurance not subject to cancellation; - (b) $\frac{2}{2}$ the following operations, where they are on a contractual basis, in so far as they are subject to supervision by the administrative authorities responsible for the supervision of private insurance: - (ai) tontines \boxtimes operations \bigotimes whereby associations of subscribers are set up with a view to jointly capitalising their contributions and subsequently distributing the assets thus accumulated among the survivors or among the beneficiaries of the deceased \boxtimes (tontines) \bigotimes ; - (bii) capital redemption operations based on actuarial calculation whereby, in return for single or periodic payments agreed in advance, commitments of specified duration and amount are undertaken; - (eiii) management of group pension funds, i.e. operations consisting, for the undertaking concerned, in managing ⇔ comprising ⇔ the investments, and in particular the assets representing the reserves of bodies that effect payments on death or survival or in the event of discontinuance or curtailment of activity; - (div) the operations referred to in point (eiii) where they are accompanied by insurance covering either conservation of capital or payment of a minimum interest; - (ev) the operations carried out by assurance ⊠ life insurance ⊠ undertakings such as those referred to in Chapter 1, Title 4 of Book IV of the French "Code des assurances"= - 3. (c) ⊕operations relating to the length of human life which are prescribed by or provided for in social insurance legislation, when is in so far as it they are effected or managed is by life insurance undertakings in accordance with the laws of a Member State.

-→ 73/239/EEC Art.
-2(1)(d) and 2002/83/EC Art.
-3(4) (adapted) ⇒ new
+✓ 73/239/EEC Art.
+2(1)(d) and

+2002/83/EC Art.
+3(4) (adapted)

+⇒ new